• Skip to primary navigation

 The only fly in the ointment is its location.

-Even though we didn't encounter any racial attacks or harassment, I felt quite unsafe wandering around the Gloucester town centre.
+Even though we didn't encounter any racial attacks or harassment, I felt a little unsafe wandering around the Gloucester town centre.
 It was just a gut feeling but when I googled, this article about Gloucester having a higher-than-average number of "anti-social" incidents came up, so it seems my instincts weren't too far off.

 That's actually why you don't see many photos in this post- I didn't quite dare take out my phone and loiter around filming!
+Luckily, I was much more comfortable at Gloucester Quays (which I cover below.)

-(2) Gloucester Quays
+Gloucester Quays

-Gloucester Quays is located at Gloucester Docks.
+Gloucester Quays is located at Gloucester Docks, and I felt much safer here.

 Besides having High Street shops offering generous discounts, there are also restaurants and cafes, a multi-screen cinema etc. Some of the shops include:

-- Levi’s
+• Levi’s

-- AllSaints
+• AllSaints

-- Le Creuset
+• Le Creuset

-- M&S
+• M&S

-- Phase eight
+• Phase eight

 The Docks were quite empty when we visited but we felt safe exploring the shops (as opposed to in the town centre.)

-I have also been to other discount outlets in the UK such as Bicester Village and Ashford Design Centre (on our way to Boys Hall (Restaurant & Rooms)): Gloucester Quays is the most picturesque of the 3, thanks to the waterfront and its historic location.
+I have also been to other discount outlets in the UK such as Bicester Village and Ashford Design Centre (on our way to Boys Hall (Restaurant & Rooms))- Gloucester Quays is the most picturesque of the 3, thanks to the waterfront and its historic location.
 Part of Disney’s Alice Through the Looking Glass was filmed here!

 Note: in the town centre, there's also Eastgate Shopping centre which we found very underwhelming.
 If you're in the area and wanting to shop, definitely had to Gloucester Quays instead.

-Note: Gloucester offers a range of guest services such as wheelchairs, turbo tot car, mobility scooters etc to use within Gloucester and the Docks.
+Gloucester offers a range of guest services such as wheelchairs, turbo tot car, mobility scooters etc to use within Gloucester and the Docks.

 Where to Eat